gowtham-slc/Data-Architect-Skills-Test/README.md

 **c.
 Uses secure credential handling:** The pipeline integrates Secrets Manager across all environments—Dev, Stage, and Prod.
 Credentials for SQL Server, S3 access, or other services are securely stored and retrieved during deployment and runtime.
 The diagram shows Secrets Manager linked to Lambda, SQL Server, and other components, ensuring sensitive data (e.g., database passwords) is handled securely, which is critical for a healthcare data pipeline.

 **d.
-Sends alerts on failure:** Failure points are marked with warning symbols (⚠️) across CI, CD, and the environment stages (Dev, Stage, Prod), with the Slack logo connected via arrows.
-This indicates that on any failure—be it a test failure in CI, a deployment issue in CD, or an environment-specific problem—alerts are sent to Slack.
-This setup uses Jenkins plugins (e.g., Slack Notification) to notify the team in real-time, ensuring quick response to issues like a failed ETL job or deployment.
+Sends alerts on failure:** Failure across CI, CD, and the environment stages (Dev, Stage, Prod) are sent to Slack.
+This setup uses to notify the team in real-time, ensuring quick response to issues like a failed ETL job or deployment.

 <p align="center">
   <img src="CICD%20Arch.jpg" alt="My Diagram" width="600">